likithaa27-hub/Gnits-Cognitive_Command-Smart_Timetable-AI_Agent/README.md

 We integrated event management and assignment tracking with the assistant, allowing users to interact with the system more intuitively.
 This improved the usability and made the application behave like a simple AI-based scheduling agent.

 The assistant can now respond to queries and provide relevant information based on stored data, completing the core scheduling functionality of the project.

+## Week 5 Progress
+During Week 5, we enhanced the Smart Timetable AI Agent by implementing an Academic Schedule Management system focused on student productivity.
+We developed modules to manage courses, exams, and assignments using a structured database, along with automatic study plan generation based on upcoming exam schedules.
+A key feature added was the integration of Google Calendar using OAuth 2.0, enabling seamless synchronization of exam events with the user’s personal calendar.
+We also implemented basic conflict detection, workload alerts, and a simple smart assistant to handle user queries related to schedules and free time.
+Additionally, we maintained version control using GitHub to manage and update the project efficiently.
+These improvements made the system more practical, organized, and useful for academic planning.